 - And so on…

 Back in the 1960s, the world did not yet know what ecology and concern for the environment were all about.
-There also wasn’t much discussion going on about ways to get some financial benefit out of all the junk cars piled up in junkyards around the country.
-As the Highway Beautification Act of 1965 led to the elimination of the huge roadside junkyards that blighted America’s highways, and the first Earth Day in 1970 brought environmental awareness to the public, the structure of the contemporary automotive recycling industry came into focus.
+There also wasn’t much discussion going on about ways to get some financial benefit out of all the eight million junk cars piled up in junkyards around the country.
+As the Highway Beautification Act of 1965 led to the elimination of the huge roadside junkyards that blighted America’s highways, and the first Earth Day in 1970 brought environmental awareness to the public, what happens to junk cars in their afterlife was changed and the structure of the contemporary automotive recycling industry came into focus.